Planning to travel Potosi in Bolivia? Potosí is best known for it’s famous silver and tin mines and for the Salar de Uyuni

 3. Few establishments accept credit cards.
 Few accept travelers checks.
 Hotels may be able to exchange dollars or Euros but little stores, small hotels and most restaurants won't.
 Here's more on Bolivian money.

 4. There is national and international phone and fax service at the local ENTEL "call centers" at Calle Cochabamba esq.
 Plazuela Arce (Zona Central).
 There are also a few internet cafés.
 Most hostels don't have internet or WIFI.
 Most larger hotels do.
 If you plan to bring a cellphone with you, be aware that Bolivia is on a different grid and many overseas cellphones don't work here.
-You may be better off renting a cellphone.
 If you choose to travel without one, here's how to place phone calls in Bolivia.

 5. Most tour prices don't include extra things like entrance fees to the Salar, Eduardo Avaroa reserve, and other attractions you may want to see like museums.